Dillweed Namespace Project · Dillweed Anthill™ Observability Plane · Founding Phase

 Signal Origin Model

-Anthill v0.1 defines three classes of signal origin: resolver nodes, registry operations, and DNSO-internal processes.
-A fourth origin class — relying-party reporting — is recognized as a planned v0.2 capability.
-In a mature zero-trust agent ecosystem, relying parties themselves are an important observational source: they encounter trust failures, stale revocation evidence, unexpected resolver behavior, and attestation mismatches that operator-side monitoring may not surface.
+Anthill v0.1.2 defines three classes of signal origin: resolver nodes, registry operations, and DNSO-internal processes.
+A fourth origin class — relying-party reporting — is recognized as a planned future capability and is addressed in Appendix A. In a mature zero-trust agent ecosystem, relying parties themselves are an important observational source: they encounter trust failures, stale revocation evidence, unexpected resolver behavior, and attestation mismatches that operator-side monitoring may not surface.
 Incorporating authenticated relying-party signal submission would transform Anthill from an operator-observable system into a genuinely ecosystem-observable system.
-This transition is identified as the primary v0.2 development path.

 DNSSEC has certificate transparency logs and monitoring frameworks.
 X.509 PKI has Certificate Transparency (RFC 6962) providing append-only public logs of issued certificates.
 The Dillweed namespace Anthill layer places the stack in the same category of operationally serious infrastructure — governance commitments backed by observable, auditable monitoring behavior.